ishambhandari/retro-portfolio/README.md

-This a portfolio website to showcase some of my projects
+* This a portfolio website to showcase some of my projects.. *

 https://www.ishambhandari.com